Siege of Paris (1429): Background

-After Henry V of England entered Paris in 1420, the English administration was sympathetic to the citizens of Paris, confirming their former privileges and giving new ones.
+After Henry V of England entered Paris in May 1422, the English administration was sympathetic to the citizens of Paris, confirming their former privileges and giving new ones.
 The Parisians had accepted the English mostly because of their hatred of Charles VII (whom they had nicknamed "King of Bourges") and the Armagnac party, who threatened the many liberties that the city had obtained over the centuries.

 After the battle of Montépilloy on 26 August 1429, Joan of Arc and Duke John II of Alençon took Saint-Denis, a town north of Paris.

 On August 28, Charles VII signed the truce of Compiègne which excepted from the armistice Saint-Denis (which was already taken), St. Cloud, Vincennes, Charenton and Paris.

 In early September, Charles VII established his camp at the butte de Saint-Roch.

 On September 3, Joan of Arc accompanied by the Dukes of Alençon and Bourbon, the counts of Vendôme and Laval, Marshals Gilles de Rais and La Hire and their troops, lodged in the village of La Chapelle.
 After several days of performing recognitions and skirmishes on various gates of Paris, Joan of Arc prayed in St. Genevieve chapel.

 On the morning of Thursday, 8 September 1429, Joan of Arc, the Duke of Alençon, Marshals Gilles de Rais and Jean de Brosse Boussac began their march from the Village of La Chapelle to storm the Porte Saint-Honoré.
 Joan of Arc installed culverins on the butte de Saint-Roch to support the attack.

 The Parisians, believing that the Armagnacs wanted to destroy the city from top to bottom, made a vigorous defence.
 Joan of Arc was given the task of leading the assault to capture the city by Charles VII.

 Joan of Arc charged towards the main gate with the French army and tried to cross the city's water-filled moat in front of the gate.
 The French failed to capture any section of the gatehouse and its surrounding walls and suffered extremely heavy casualties.
 Joan of Arc was wounded by a crossbow bolt in the thigh.
 Joan was then dragged away from the battlefield and was brought back to her house in La Chapelle.
-Although she wished to resume the attack on Paris, King Charles VII ordered her to withdraw to the Abbey of Saint-Denis.
+Although she wished to resume the attack on Paris, Charles VII ordered her to withdraw to the Abbey of Saint-Denis.
 After four hours of assaulting the walls of Paris, Charles VII sounded the retreat as no progress had been made.
-In the end, the English won, and successfully defended Paris.
+The city would remain under English control.